aldefouw/redcap_cypress/README.md

 3. **Consistency** - it is hard to test everything in a consistent manner
 ---

-Even without this simple analysis, no one needs to tell you that manual testing is pretty hard.
+Even without this simple analysis, no one needs to tell you that manual testing takes a lot of effort.

 And maybe you enjoy that challenge.

-Maybe you even find yourself enjoying time-intensive, tedious tasks performed in a hyper-consistent fashion.
-If you find yourself in that camp - perhaps this repository isn't for you.
+Maybe you even find yourself enjoying time-intensive, tedious tasks performed in a hyper-consistent manner.
+And, if you find yourself in that camp - perhaps this repository isn't for you.

 But for the rest of us, *there is a better way*.